Umee Price Hits $0.0001 on Top Exchanges (UMEE)

-Umee (UMEE) traded down 17.1% against the U.S. dollar during the 1-day period ending at 8:00 AM Eastern on January 8th.
-One Umee token can now be purchased for approximately $0.0001 or 0.00000000 BTC on exchanges.
-Over the last week, Umee has traded down 22.2% against the U.S. dollar.
-Umee has a market cap of $462.72 thousand and $1.19 thousand worth of Umee was traded on exchanges in the last 24 hours.
+Umee (UMEE) traded 1% lower against the dollar during the one day period ending at 8:00 AM Eastern on January 12th.
+One Umee token can currently be bought for about $0.0001 or 0.00000000 BTC on popular exchanges.
+In the last seven days, Umee has traded down 34.4% against the dollar.
+Umee has a total market capitalization of $469.62 thousand and approximately $52.83 worth of Umee was traded on exchanges in the last day.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.